ON THIS PAGE: You will learn about the different treatments doctors use for men with this type of cancer. Use the menu to see other pages.

-This section outlines treatments that are the standard of care (the best proven treatments available) for this specific type of cancer.
-When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
-Your doctor can help you review all treatment options.
-For more information, visit the Clinical Trials and Latest Research sections.
+This section tells you the treatments that are the standard of care for this type of cancer.
+“Standard of care” means the best treatments known.
+When making treatment plan decisions, patients are encouraged to consider clinical trials as an option.
+A clinical trial is a research study that tests a new approach to treatment.
+Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
+Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Your doctor can help you consider all your treatment options.
+To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.

-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
+Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
+Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
+Men with penile cancer may have concerns whether their treatment could affect their sexual health and fertility.
+Talk with your doctor about these topics before treatment begins.
+Sometimes, more than a single treatment option is available.
 Learn more about making treatment decisions.

 Surgery for penile cancer is usually done while a patient receives local or general anesthesia, depending on the patient’s preference and the doctor’s recommendations.
-Local anesthesia is injected in the area where the surgery is being done.
+Local anesthesia is injected to numb the area where the surgery is being done.
 General anesthesia makes a person unconscious and blocks any pain during surgery, leaving little or no awareness or memory of the procedure.
 The types of surgery that may be used for penile cancer are described below.